llpeterson/applications/traditional.md

 that have existed since the early days of computer networks (although the Web is a lot newer than email but has its roots in file transfers that predated it).
-By contrast, later sections will look at a class of applications that have become feasible only relatively recently: streaming applications (e.g., multimedia applications like video and audio) and various overlay-based applications.
+By contrast, later sections will look at a class of applications that have become popular more recently: streaming applications (e.g., multimedia applications like video and audio) and various overlay-based applications.
 (Note that there is a bit of a blurring between these classes, as you can of course get access to streaming multimedia data over the Web, but for now we'll focus on the general usage of the Web to request pages, images, etc.)

 Before taking a close look at each of these applications, there are three general points that we need to make.
 The first is that it is